The Early Notification Scheme (ENS) and Maternity & Newborn Safety Investigations (MNSI)

 You may be concerned that the report will prejudice any later legal action you want to consider if you agree to its contents.
 If this is a real concern of yours then it would be important to seek the advice of your own independent solicitor.

 Yes, to a certain extent.
-The report does not identify the affected family nor the NHS Trust involved and the report itself is not published on the HSIB website.
-The HSIB will instead annually review all of its investigations and then prepare an annual summary report of its key findings and group errors into categories (e.g. poor management of the impacted fetal head).
+The report does not identify the affected family nor the NHS Trust involved and the report itself is not published on the MNSI website.
+The MNSI will instead annually review all of its investigations and then prepare an annual summary report of its key findings and group errors into categories (e.g. poor management of the impacted fetal head).

 Notwithstanding this the staff involved have a “Duty of Candour” to be open and honest about the care they have provided, including any identified or potential failures.
 This is a now a legal requirement and failure to be honest may lead to fines under regulatory powers from the Care Quality Commission (CQC).